desmap/endgame-monorepo/README.md

-# Endgame Monorepo Template
+# Endgame Monorepo

-These are notes for myself because it isn't trivial to setup a proper monorepo in 2020.
-IDK if this is the real endgame in monorepo but I just wanted a solution as simple as possble and as few as possible dependcies, e.g. no yarn (future unknown), no pnpm (adoption risk but it's excellent), no lerna b/c sophisticated publishing of the monorepo isn't my top prio for now.
+These are notes for myself and a basic monorepo template because it isn't trivial to setup a proper monorepo in 2020.
+IDK if this is the real endgame in monorepos—everyone has different requirements—but I just wanted a solution when using all major libs (TS, React, Next), one as simple as possble and with as few as possible dependencies, e.g. no yarn (future unknown), no pnpm (adoption risk but it's excellent), no lerna b/c sophisticated publishing of the monorepo isn't my top prio for now.

 My requirements are: